NCBI-Hackathons/TraIN/README.md

 - Machine learning: for discovery of new potential pairs of molecules of cell-to cell-communication, instead of being limited by current knowledge to guide the scores.
 Discuss normalization strategy and challenges to exploit the actual level of expression, instead of binary Y/N expression.

-- Soluble signals: how to deal with soluble signals and their receptors in this pipeline.
+- Soluble signals: how to deal with soluble signals and their receptors (membrane-bound and cytoplasmic) in this pipeline.